Dr. Michael Adduci

 Bryan Fine Arts #211

-In 2017 Dr. Michael Adduci joined the faculty at the Tennessee Technological University's School of Music, where he teaches oboe, music theory, and aural techniques.
-As part of his work at TN Tech he also is the principal oboist of the Bryan Symphony Orchestra and is a member of the Cumberland Quintet.
+Dr. Michael Adduci joined the Tennessee Tech University School of Music in 2017, where he teaches oboe, music theory, and aural techniques.
+As part of his work at TN Tech he is the principal oboist of the Bryan Symphony Orchestra and is a member of the Cumberland Quintet.

 Michael holds Bachelor’s degrees in biology and music from the University of Idaho as a student of Dr. Carol Padgham Albrecht, and Master’s and DMA degrees in oboe performance from the University of North Texas, where he studied with Dr. Charles Veazey.
 His doctoral research focused on characterizing the relationship between air pressure and loudness during oboe performance; he continues that research at TN Tech, with the goal of involving undergraduate music students in the conducting of quantitative data collection and analysis.

-While in California, Michael was a member of the Stanford Woodwind Quintet and the Santa Cruz Symphony, and he also performed regularly with orchestras around the San Francisco Bay Area: Symphony Silicon Valley, Opera San José, the San José Chamber Orchestra, the Monterey Symphony, and many others.
-Before moving to California, Michael was a freelance musician in the Dallas/Ft.
-Worth area while in graduate school.
-He performed with many orchestras in that region, including one season as acting principal oboe of the Abilene Philharmonic Orchestra.
+While working at SJSU, Michael was a member of the Stanford Woodwind Quintet and the Santa Cruz Symphony, and he also performed regularly with orchestras around the San Francisco Bay Area: Symphony Silicon Valley, Opera San José, the San José Chamber Orchestra, the Monterey Symphony, and many others.
+He has also been a freelance musician in the Dallas/Ft.
+Worth area while in graduate school, performing with many orchestras in that region, including one season as acting principal oboe of the Abilene Philharmonic Orchestra.

 As a teacher both of university students as well as younger private students, Dr. Adduci brings his background in the sciences to the study and teaching of the oboe.
 His teaching style focuses on drawing out each student’s individual and unique ‘voice’ on their instrument, and on the application of observational skills and correct knowledge of physiology to help make informed choices about how to play the oboe.